 I’m of the last generation that grew up without air conditioning as a standard feature in most homes.
-With reputable companies like Allen Kelly becoming more popular for air con installation, in the 21st century most people have the luxury of life with air-con.
+With reputable companies like Allen Kelly becoming more popular for aircon installation, in the 21st century most people have the luxury of life with air-con.
 It wasn’t until a family friend recommended that my parents should look into something like ducted air conditioning did we then finally get this installed within the home.
 But only after Mom and Dad were sure we’d endured enough blistering summers to remember what suffering was like.
 Parents back then were concerned their children might turn out spoiled, so they let kids do things like sweat in the heat.
 There were no air conditioning services back then that would come in and fix things if it was broken nor were there things similar to hvac coupons that would help you pay for it when you needed to get it fixed.

 We had a fan.
 It was a three-speed oscillating number with no safety guard, the kind that could cut your fingers off if you stuck your hand it.
 We were reminded of the danger every 15 minutes.
 The fan followed us from room to room.
 When we had dinner, the fan had dinner.
 When we sat in the living room, the fan sat in the living room.